 As I continue to tell you, Tony Robbins says the chokehold on the growth of any business is the leader: 80% of success is psychology.

 I need you to believe you can do it if I am going to then teach you HOW to do it.

 My role is to help you have the right mindset (the 80%) and then I teach you the strategies (the 20%).
 I give you both, but you have to maintain the 80% to move forward.

-So for me, what i tell my clients is two-fold: how they CAN do it, how they ARE doing it.
-I remind them of their pathway or roadmap we have created together, I remind them of their why.
+So for me, what I tell my clients is two-fold: how they CAN do it, how they ARE doing it.
+I remind them of their pathway or roadmap we have created together, I remind them of them why.

 And so that’s the second piece, mindset is saying you can and focusing on the right piece of the problem.
 Then I need you to know WHY you are doing this.
 So when things get hard, you stay focused on your why and keep moving forward.

-I have a lot of conversations about staying focused on your mindset, your why, your motivation, focusing on the roadmap, and celebrating milestones as you climb the mountain.
+I have a lot of conversations about staying focused on your mindset, you’re why, your motivation, focusing on the roadmap, and celebrating milestones as you climb the mountain.